marcus-o/real_time_rfsoc_phase_correction/readme.md

 ```
 folder (create the folder if it doesn't exist).

+### create the fixed detuning phase correction overlay (easier to understand)
-3. build the Vitis HLS ip: for each subfolder in the vitis_hls folder:
+3. build the Vitis HLS ip: for each subfolder in the fixed_pc/vitis_hls folder:
 - in a console, change the working directory to the subfolder
 - to make a vitis_hls console, run (for unix there will be a similar shell script):
 ```